Co-Founder of Patients Out of Time,

 Obituary: Born June 28, 1921; Died Jan.
 1, 2008

-Antelope, CA: Mrs. Mae Nutt, “Grandma Marijuana”, passed January 1, 2008 away at the age of 86.
-Mae Nutt, motivated by the sickness of her son Keith and his increased quality of life using medicinal cannabis for his terminal cancer, began distributing medical cannabis to other ill and dying patients in Beaverton, Michigan, her home.
+Mae Nutt, “Grandma Marijuana”, passed January 1, 2008 away at the age of 86.
+Mae Nutt, of Antelope, CA, motivated by the sickness of her son Keith and his increased quality of life using medicinal cannabis for his terminal cancer, began distributing medical cannabis to other ill and dying patients in Beaverton, Michigan, her home.

-Mae, Grandma Marijuana, is an icon, a model of compassion and an inspiration for those who need and those who provide therapeutic marijuana.
+Mae became an icon as Grandma Marijuana, a model of compassion and an inspiration for those who need and those who provide therapeutic marijuana.
 Mae and her beloved husband Arnold Nutt dedicated themselves to educating the US public about the medical uses of cannabis.
-They were named “Citizens of the Year” by the Drug Policy Foundation, DC in 1990.
+The couple were named “Citizens of the Year” by the Drug Policy Foundation, in Washington DC in 1990.

 Mae was Vice-president and co-founder of the Alliance for Cannabis Therapeutics, the first organization in the modern US to advocate for a patient’s right to medical marijuana.